schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ### <a name="javascript">How to script with your database</a>

 SchemaCrawler has built-in support to be used with JavaScript scripts.
 Write your JavaScript file, assuming that a "catalog" variable containing the database schema will be available.
 A "connection" variable will also be available, and you will be able to execute SQL against your database.
-Run SchemaCrawler with the command-line options - `--command script --output-format <your script file>` .
+Run SchemaCrawler with the command-line options - `--command script --script <your script file>` .
 See the example in the `examples\javascript` directory for more details.

 ----------

 ### <a name="velocity">How to create your own output format</a>

-SchemaCrawler integrates with [Apache Velocity](http://velocity.apache.org/) to allow for templated ouput.
-Put Velocity on your classpath, and create your template, and run SchemaCrawler with the command-line options - `--command script --output-format <your script file>` . `--command velocity --output-format <your Velocity template>` .
+SchemaCrawler integrates with [Apache Velocity](http://velocity.apache.org/) to allow for templated output.
+Put Velocity on your classpath, and create your template, and run SchemaCrawler with the command-line options `--command velocity --template <your Velocity template>`.
 See the Velocity example in the [SchemaCrawler examples](http://github.com/schemacrawler/SchemaCrawler/releases/) download.

 ----------